tchibatron/dbeaver/Database-Object-Editor.md

 The toolbar contains different tools on each of the three tabs.

-An asterisk appears in the title of the editor if it contains unsaved changes:
+An asterisk appears in the title of an editor if it contains unsaved changes:

 <img src="https://www.dropbox.com/s/deojn9xj28njz4a/Asterisk.png?raw=1"/>